raj-mistry-01/GDG/README.md

   Making NeuralAgri more accessible to farmers across different states.

 - 🛰️ **Real-time Satellite Monitoring**
-  Integrate more layers from remote sensing data for disease and growth tracking
+  Integrate more layers from remote sensing data for disease and growth tracking.